Sign In / Sign Out

 There are two Master of Interior Design (MIA) programs of study available:

-The MIA program provides a hands-on practical educational experience in design process and theory with opportunities to work with cross disciplinary teams of designers on significant design problems.
+The MIA program provides a hands-on practical educational experience in design process and theory with opportunities to work with cross-disciplinary teams of designers on significant design problems.
 Students are instructed by stellar faculty who actively research and practice in the field of interior architecture.
 In addition to resident faculty, local practitioners also teach classes as visiting instructors.
 This experience gives students an understanding of the profession in its current state and provides valuable networking opportunities within the profession.
-The program is closely connected to industry through faculty research, studio projects, and the inclusion of project jurors from firms such as Gensler, Richard+Bauer, and numerous others.
+The program is closely connected to industry through faculty research, studio projects, and the inclusion of project jurors from local and national firms.
 There are currently no comparable Master of Interior Architecture programs offered at other Arizona public or private universities and it is only one of a few masters programs of interior design or interior architecture currently available in North America.

 ASU’s Master of Interior Architecture program qualifies a graduate to seek work experience as an interior designer and then sit for the National Council of Interior Design Qualification (NCIDQ) national examination.
 This certification assures interior designers are competent to meet industry standards not only for aesthetics but also for public health, safety and welfare.
 More information about the exam can be found at: https://www.cidq.org/